 Инструменти на сайта

 Моля, имайте предвид, че разделите „Новини“, „Прояви“ и „Водещи теми“ са достъпни само на английски, френски и/или немски.

 An adequate balance between skills and job needs depends on the provision of quality education and training, as well as adequate information on the current demand for skills.
-The aim of this Peer Review is to present how the Polish authorities monitor skill needs in the labour market in order to reduce skill mismatches.
+The aim of this Peer Review was to present how the Polish authorities monitor skill needs in the labour market in order to reduce skill mismatches.